msambou/canary-deployment-istio/README.md

 In this tutorial we will demonstrate canary deployment using [BookInfo Application](https://istio.io/latest/docs/examples/bookinfo/).
 The Bookinfo application is broken into four separate microservices:

-* productpage.
-The productpage microservice calls the details and reviews microservices to populate the page.
+* **productpage.** The productpage microservice calls the details and reviews microservices to populate the page.
-* details.
-The details microservice contains book information.
+* **details.** The details microservice contains book information.
-* reviews.
-The reviews microservice contains book reviews.
+* **reviews.** The reviews microservice contains book reviews.
 It also calls the ratings microservice.
-* ratings.
-The ratings microservice contains book ranking information that accompanies a book review.
+* **ratings.** The ratings microservice contains book ranking information that accompanies a book review.

+There are 3 versions of the reviews microservice:

+* **Version v1** doesn’t call the ratings service.
+* **Version v2** calls the ratings service, and displays each rating as 1 to 5 black stars.
+* **Version v3** calls the ratings service, and displays each rating as 1 to 5 red stars.

 ## Install Kuberbetes
 Install the latest version of MicroK8s using the command